-- (2) In addition to any of the penalties, the Court may prohibit any person charged under this Section from owning any interest in, or possessing or having care or control of any animal, or any species of animals designated by the Court, for a period of time to be determined by the Court.
-The Court may also require forfeiture to the County of any animals owned, possessed, or in the care or custody of a person charged under this Section. - (3) The owner of an animal which is subjected to an act of cruelty by a person or persons in violation of this Section, may bring a civil action to recover the damages sustained by such owner.
+(2) In addition to any of the penalties, the Court may prohibit any person charged under this section from owning any interest in, or possessing or having care or control of any animal, or any species of animals designated by the Court, for a period of time to be determined by the Court.
+The Court may also require forfeiture to the County of any animals owned, possessed, or in the care or custody of a person charged under this section.

+(3) The owner of an animal which that is subjected to an act of cruelty by a person or persons in violation of this section, may bring a civil action to recover the damages sustained by such owner.

-C.C.C.
-17.10.040.
-Ownership, Trespass - Not a Defense.
+17.10.040 Ownership, trespass - Not a defense.